Clinical-Genomics/genmod/README.md

 ### X Linked Recessive ###

 * Variant has to be on chromosome X
-* Affected males have to be het. or hom. alt.
+* Affected males have to be het. or hom. alt. (het is theoretically not possible in males, but can occur due to Pseudo Autosomal Regions).
 * Affected females have to be hom. alt.
 * Healthy females cannot be hom. alt.
 * Healthy males cannot carry the variant